mikel072889/mb-photography-project1/docs/README.md

 ![Commit screenshot 2](readme-images/accessibility-2.jpg)

 * Missing content added but made invisible for design purposes.
-Code from https: //a11y-guidelines.orange.com/en/articles/accessible-hiding was copied and applied on css file to add its functionality.
+Code from https://a11y-guidelines.orange.com/en/articles/accessible-hiding was copied and applied on css file to add its functionality.
 <br>

 ![Commit screenshot 3](readme-images/accessibility-3.jpg)